animeshg27/animeshg27/README.md

 # Welcome to My Code Hub! 🚀

 In the world of data, precision and efficiency are my guiding stars.
-I'm Animesh Gupta, a **Python Developer** and **Data Engineer** with a mission to transform raw data into meaningful, actionable insights.
+I'm Animesh Gupta, a **Full Stack Python Developer** with a mission to transform raw data into meaningful, actionable insights.
 Whether it's crafting scalable data pipelines, engineering robust machine learning models, or optimizing cloud-based solutions, I thrive on solving complex problems with elegant code.

 Every project here is a step towards innovation—explore, collaborate, and let's build the future together!